Keep being updated with phanganist.com by following our Facebook page.

 When the first batch of arrivals landed in Phuket and went into "villa quarantine" on Feb 21, the two phases started to take shape.
 This concept of quarantine is similar to the proposal of area quarantine.

 He said, during the third quarter, Qatar Airways requested the relaxation of the 14-day quarantine at beach destinations.
+If Thailand loosens the mandatory quarantine by March, the airline will now be ready to operate international flights to Phuket.

 However, the vaccinated tourist's policy is seen as a more critical condition as the TAT survey conducted among 4,127 British people found that if it became a mandatory requirement among destination countries, 75% agreed to be inoculated.